-And to create brand affinity, they also integrated the brand’s journey, mission and achieved goals into the packaging design.
+To create brand affinity, they also integrated the brand’s journey, mission, and achieved goals into the packaging design.

 With just one, two, or three ingredients per strip, Solely’s Fruit Jerky is well on its way to becoming every health enthusiast’s go-to snack.
 This all-natural and stripped-back character is perfectly visualized in this branding design courtesy of Workshop Branding.

 One of the most noticeable qualities of this design is the color story.
 They took vibrant and flashy colors like reds, yellows, and greens and mixed them to create that massive color pop.
 An absolute standout on the market shelves!

 To add some character to these packets, the designers added various illustrations of a hand,; one holding the fruit jerky and one pointing to the brand’s story and mission on the front of the package.

 To show that Solely delivers on its promise to offer clean food, the packaging has been stamped with the appropriate certifications like “USDA Organic,” “100% vegan”, and “Non-GMO Project Certified.”

 Having this many visual elements and text descriptions, the use of a single sans serif font made the typography easy to digest (pun intended).